How to Use Aider: Atomic Git Commits & Architect Mode (2026 Guide)

 git push origin main

-# DeployHQ picks up the push, runs `npm run build`, and deploys.
+# DeployHQ detects the push, runs `npm ci && npm run build`,

 Why this beats manual deployment

-- No forgotten changes: Aider commits everything it touches.
-You will not push a half-finished state.
+- No forgotten changes — Aider commits everything it touches.
+You won't push a half-finished state.

-- Descriptive commit history: DeployHQ shows commit messages in its deployment log, so you can see exactly which AI-generated changes are in each deployment.
+- Granular history in deployment logs — DeployHQ shows commit messages alongside each deployment, so you can see exactly which AI-generated change is live.

 Step 9: Troubleshooting

-Aider only works inside Git repositories.
-If your project is not yet a Git repo:
+Aider only operates inside Git repositories.
+If your project isn't initialised:

 git init